-The main technical innovation through the LHeC is the first ever high energy application of energy recovery technology, based on high quality superconducting RF developments, a major contribution to the development of green collider technology which is an appropriate response to demands of our time.
+The main innovation through the LHeC is the first ever high energy application of energy recovery technology, based on high quality superconducting RF developments, a major contribution to the development of green collider technology which is an appropriate response to demands of our time.
 The ERL technique is more and more seen to have major further applications, beyond ep at HE-LHC and FCC-eh, such as for FCC-ee, as a $\gamma\gamma$ Higgs facility or, beyond particle physics, as the highest energy XFEL of hugely increased brightness.

-The paper describes the plans and configuration of PERLE, the first 10 MW power ERL facility which is being prepared in international collaboration for built at Irene Curie Laboratory at Orsay.
-PERLE has adopted the 3-pass configuration, cavity and cryomodule technology, source and injector layout, frequency and electron current parameters from the LHeC.
-This qualifies it to be the ideal machine to accompany the development of the LHeC.
-However, through its technology innovation and its challenging parameters, such as an intensity exceeding that of ELI by orders of magnitude, PERLE has an independent, far reaching low energy nuclear and particle physics programme with new and particularly precise measurements.
-It also has a possible program on industrial applications, which have not been discussed in the present paper.
+The paper describes the plans and configuration of PERLE, the first 10 MW power ERL facility 8128 which is being prepared in international collaboration for built at Irene Curie Laboratory at 8129 Orsay.
+PERLE has adopted the 3-pass configuration, cavity and cryomodule technology, source 8130 and injector layout, frequency and electron current parameters from the LHeC.
+This qualifies 8131 it to be the ideal machine to accompany the development of the LHeC.
+With its challenging 8132 parameters, such as an intensity exceeding that of ELI by orders of magnitude, PERLE has 8133 an independent, far reaching low energy nuclear and particle physics programme with new and 8134 particularly precise measurements.
+It also has a possible program on industrial applications, 8135 which have not been discussed in the present paper.
+8136

 The LHeC provides an opportunity for building a novel collider detector which is sought for as the design of the HL-LHC detector upgrades is approaching completion.
 A novel ep experiment enables modern detection technology, such as HV CMOS Silicon tracking, to be further developed and exploited in a new generation, 4π acceptance, no pile-up, high precision collider detector in the decade(s) hence.
 This paper presented an update of the 2012 detector design, in response to demands from the development of physics, especially Higgs and BSM, and technology in detectors and analysis.
-The LHeC requires to be installed at IP2 at the LHC for there is no other interaction region available while the heavy ion programme at the LHC is presently limited to the time until LS4.
-In the coming years it will have to be decided whether this or alternative proposals for using IP2 during the final years of LHC operation are considered attractive enough and realistic to be realised.